kecau/OurMovieSimilarity/README.md

 # OurMovieSimilarity
 OurMovieSimilarity (OMS) is the crowdsourcing platform for collecting the cognitive similarity from users.

+## Note
+This repository is originated from [luongvuongnguyen/OurMovieSimilarity](https://github.com/luongvuongnguyen/OurMovieSimilarity)

 ## Introduction
 The OMS was built based on Java Web Application and Model-View-Controller model combine with the MySQL server.
 OMS is run by KEL (Knowledge Engineering Labotary) at Chung-Ang University.
 By using OMS, you will help us develop new experimental tools and interfaces for data exploration.
 OMS system is non-commercial.